ring0-c0d3-br34k3r/Inline_Hooking/README.md

 # This example involves :

-- 1   _  Installing the Hook: The InstallHook function gets the address of the original MessageBoxA, makes the memory writable, and creates a detour to our
+- Installing the Hook: The InstallHook function gets the address of the original MessageBoxA, makes the memory writable, and creates a detour to our
   HookedMessageBoxA function.

-- 2   _  Hook Function: HookedMessageBoxA is our custom function that gets called instead of the original MessageBoxA.
+- Hook Function: HookedMessageBoxA is our custom function that gets called instead of the original MessageBoxA.
 It prints information and then calls the original function to maintain expected behavior.

-- 3   _  Testing: In the main function, we trigger a call to MessageBoxA to see our hook in action.
+- Testing: In the main function, we trigger a call to MessageBoxA to see our hook in action.

-       Keep in mind that this is a basic example, and real-world scenarios may involve additional considerations, error handling, and cleanup steps.
-Feel free to ask if you have questions about specific parts of the code or need further clarification!

 ________________________________________________________________________________________________________________________________________________